ZcashFoundation/zebra/zebra-rpc/qa/README.md

 Running tests locally
 =====================

-If it is not already there please set the zebrad binary environment variable:
+Make sure `zebrad` binary exists in the `../target/debug/` folder or set the binary path with:
 ```
 export CARGO_BIN_EXE_zebrad=/path/to/zebrad
 ```